What is Pier foundation?

 c) Pneumatic Caissons

-b) Open caisson:- An open Caisson reinforced concrete masonry which is open both at the top and at the bottom and is used for building and bridge foundation.
+An open Caisson reinforced concrete masonry which is open both at the top and at the bottom and is used for building and bridge foundation.
 Open Caissons are called Wells.
-The good foundation from the most common type of a deep foundation for the bridge in India.
+A good foundation from the most common type of a deep foundation for the bridge in India.

 Whenever consideration for a scours or bearing capacity requires foundation being taken to a depth of more than five to seven-meter, open excavation becomes costly on uneconomical as happy timbering has to provide.
 Also, because of the greater earthwork involved due to side slopes, the progress of work it open excavation will be very slow.